 Two of the greatest land use and business district crises in the history of Wedgwood have had to do with grocery stores and their buildings.
-In 1999 the Matthews Red Apple at 8400 35th Ave NE lost its lease as the property owner elected to have QFC Grocery come in.
+In 1999 the Matthews Red Apple at 8400 35th Ave NE lost its lease as the property owner, the Williams Corporation, elected to have QFC Grocery come in.
 This set off protest demonstrations as Wedgwoodians felt the loss of yet another locally-owned business.
 QFC prevailed, but the experience heightened community awareness of potential changes in the commercial environment.

 The present US Bank building at 8702 35th Ave NE was moved onto the lot in 1971.
 Property records show that the building was originally at 1011 NE 63rd Street, built in 1961 and moved to Wedgwood in 1971.

 The opening of this bank (originally Peoples Bank) in Wedgwood was part of the the 1970s era of fewer gas stations and more banks.
 Today, there are almost as many banks in the stretch from NE 65th to 95th along 35th Ave NE, as there used to be gas stations.

 On 35th Ave NE at NE 86th Street: west side

 At NE 86th Street in 1958, on the west side of the street at 8605 35th Ave NE there was another gas station, Miller & McInnis.
 The site later became an electrical substation called Morningside, with equipment on the back half of the property farthest away from 35th Ave NE.